Alero-Awani/Kubernetes-Authorization-WebHook/README.md

     kubectl proxy --port=6443
     ```

-2. In Postman, set the baseUrl, amespace and generated service account token.
+2. In Postman, set the baseUrl and namespace.

 ![postman request](images/postman.png)

+## Creating a Serverless Admission Webhook with API Gateway and Lambda